 In the end, your need to feed yourself — to not go hungry — will always override your desire to be thin.
 Survival has an energy requirement, not a size preference.

 At the end of the day, it doesn’t matter whether the aesthetic ideal is Rubenesque or curvy or some weird thigh gap, bootylicious, ripped abs mashup.
-Because the body you end up with, while modified in part by factors such as food and exercise and environment, is largely determined by your genetics and likely a whole slew of things we’re still discovering.
+Because the body you end up with, while modified in part by factors such as food, exercise, and environment, is primarily determined by your genetics and likely by a whole slew of things we’re still discovering.

-I don’t believe size is irrelevant; clearly it’s an emotionally-fraught issue.
-But knowing what we know about diets, diet culture, and the pursuit of weight loss (see below), the most effective and compassionate way to help people to experience authentic health hinges on self-care rather than self-control.
+I don’t believe size is irrelevant; clearly, it’s an emotionally fraught issue.
+But knowing what we know about diets, diet culture, and the pursuit of weight loss (see below), the most effective and compassionate way to help people experience authentic health hinges on self-care rather than self-control.

-Basically: instead of prescribing weight loss as the antidote to all things, maybe we could spend a few minutes chatting about sleep, relationship to food, hobbies and interests, enjoyable activity, and so on.
+Basically, instead of prescribing weight loss as the antidote to everything, maybe we could spend a few minutes chatting about sleep, relationships with food, hobbies and interests, enjoyable activities, and so on.

 Ultimately, you didn’t fail the diet; the diet failed you.